ua-parser/uap-core/docs/specification.md

 As placeholder for inserting matched characters $1 to $9 can be used to insert the matched characters from the regex into the replacement string.

 In case that no matching `regex` is found the value for `family` shall be "Other". `brand` and `model` shall not be defined.
+Leading and tailing whitespaces shall be trimmed from the result.

 **Example:**